Ottoman yacht Sultaniye: Service history

 The navy of the Eyalet of Egypt ordered the vessel in 1851.
 The keel for Feyz-i Cihat was laid down in 1852 at the C.J.
 Mare and Company in Blackwall, London in the United Kingdom.
 She was launched on 23 December 1852, and was completed for sea trials in early January the following year.
 The ship was quickly delivered to Egypt later that month; during the voyage, she passed the leg from Malta to Alexandria, Egypt in sixty-eight hours.
 At the time, the previous record was eighty hours.

 Egypt sent the vessel back to Britain in 1861 to be modernized, and she was rebuilt over the course of the following year at Forrester & Co. in Liverpool.
 On 31 October 1862, she ran into the British schooner Grace Evans in the River Mersey, severely damaging the schooner.
 After the work was completed, Ismail Selim Pasha, the Egyptian Minister of Military Affairs, presented the ship to the Ottoman sultan Abdulaziz as a gift.
 She was then commissioned into the Ottoman Navy and was renamed Sultaniye.
 The ship carried Mehmed Fuad Pasha on a trip to meet with the Russian Tsar (Emperor) Alexander II in the Crimea in 1867.
 Sultaniye carried Fuad Pasha to the Livadia Palace, arriving there on 20 August for a meeting that lasted for two days.
 That year, Abdulaziz embarked on a tour of Western Europe that concluded with a stop in the Austro-Hungarian Empire; there, after meeting with Kaiser Franz Josef I, he boarded Sultaniye in Vienna and then steamed down the Danube to the Black Sea, and then home to the capital at Constantinople.
 An Austro-Hungarian flotilla of ships, with Franz Josef I aboard one of them, escorted Sultaniye through the river as far as the border with the Ottoman Empire.
+In 1873, Sultaniye carried Naser al-Din Shah Qajar and his entourage, first on a four-day voyage from Brindisi to Constantinople and some days later, on a three-day voyage from Constantinople to Poti, on their course from Europe to Qajar Persia.